 Unfortunately I was unable to send you an update yesterday due some problems with the Internet here, but yesterday's activities are very similar and very different than today's.
 Both days were filled with visits to schools and colleges here in Indonesia, but the schools and universities were very different places that both shared many similar

 Thursday's sole event was a tour of and lecture at the Peesantren Darunnajah, which is Jakarta's most prestigious Islamic boarding school.
-The picture here is of me talking with the head of the school's protocol section, Ahmad Parlaungan Tanjung as we toured the
+The picture here is of me talking with the head of the school's protocol section, Ahmad Parlaungan Tanjung as we

 school.
 It is an incredible facility where hundreds of students from the age of 4 to 18 are studying and living.
 The campus was not only incredibly vibrant and beautiful, but a learning place in each nook and cranny.
 Simple things on campus such as a door or gate would have signs on it that would name the place, its function and related

 words in Bahasa (the national language), Arabic and English.
 Every student that studied here was doing so in three languages simultaneously!
 After the tour, I provided a lecture and presentation on Project Vote Smart and took a number of questions about democracy and its value to the future of Indonesia.
 Many of the students and teachers were interested in talking about whether democracy had universal values and ideas or whether it was different in style and substance completely from each culture to the next.
 My suggestion was only that democracy is like food--we all need it to flourish and grow, and that even though we could all eat food from around the world, each person and culture couldn't be faulted for liking their own kind the best.
 The additional picture here is in front of the main sign for the school--the Arabic writing here was so beautiful that I really wanted to make sure I captured this as so symbolic of the faith and pride that filled everyone at the school.